renewablefunding/spectifly-sequel/README.md

     $ bundle

-Or install it yourself as:
+Once on rubygems, you'll also be able to install it yourself as:

     $ gem install spectifly-sequel